How to get comfortable on a bicycle... Chamois Padded Bike Shorts

-Cycling discomfort is often from pressure points and abrasion from the bicycle saddle.
+Cycling discomfort is often from pressure points (saddle and position on bike) and abrasion from rubbing near the bicycle saddle.
 A padded bike short is a solution after you make sure you are properly fitted on your bicycle, so that your legs are just slightly bent on the down stroke, and your bicycle seat properly fits your size of rear end.

 The chamois pad inside a pair of padded bike shorts is designed to help relive pressure points and eliminate chafing and promote freedom of movement.
 The design of a chamois pad is based on end user.
 Each type of cyclist rides at varying degrees of bend in their body, which puts their weight in different spots on the saddle.
 Each chamois pad has characteristics that make it appeal to the individual preferences of bicycle riders.
 There are thick and thin chamois pads.
 Some are ideal for chafe and others are ideal for cushioning the bones.
 There is a line of urban cycling apparel that looks like casual clothing yet moves with the cycling position.

 The chamois pad is engineered to bridge the gap between the bicycle saddle and the points of pressure in the pelvic area.
 The area's that beg releif during longer bicycle rides.
 A multi layer lamination of different types of foam padding make up most pads.
 They are developed in the context of the human pelvic girdle which contains the Ischium bones also known as your sitting bones.

 The Ischium supports the body weight while seated on a bicycle.
 The human pelvic area consists of two hip bones which contains three fused bones: the ilium,ischium and the pubis.
 The Ischium bones are padded for cycling by the density or thickness of the pad.
 Chamois pads have the thickest area of the pad under the ischium bones.

 Men's chamois pads usually have a cutout in the center of the pad to remove pressure on the pudendal nerve.